-Mint is generally the first to greet me and is very well mannered, sitting and wagging his tail profusely waiting to be petted.
-He gets along with all the people and animals on our farm.
-He even won over our heifer cow Moonbeam, who didn’t tolerate any other dogs getting near her before Mint convinced her that they were okay after all.
+Mint has an easygoing personality gets along with all the people and animals on our farm.
+He even won over our cow Moonbeam, who didn’t tolerate any other dogs getting near her before Mint convinced her that dogs were okay after all.